To enjoy the full Mail & Guardian online experience: please upgrade your browser

 When is a school dysfunctional?

 The Department of Basic Education has previously gauged the attendance levels of staff and learners to measure “functionality” of schools.
-According to the department, in 2011/‘12 schools in all provinces had “good systems in place to manage class attendance by teachers with the exception of Eastern Cape and North West where the systems [were] acceptable”.
+2011/‘12 schools in all provinces had “good systems in place to manage class attendance by teachers with the exception of Eastern Cape and North West where the systems [were] acceptable”.

 But the department no longer classifies schools according to whether they are functional or dysfunctional, basic education spokesman Elijah Mhlanga told Africa Check.